dozaza/simple-orm/README.md

-This is a simple orm framework, implemented by JDBC and now need to add some new annotations to replace JPA
+This is a simple orm framework, implemented by JDBC.

+*:now need to add some new annotations to replace JPA